annamandoki/hotel_bookings_case_study/hotel_bookings_case_study.md

 ## 6. Share and Act Phases

-Top recommendations
+### 6.1 Top recommendations

-- Goal 1: Marketing campaign to target people who book early.
+**Goal 1: Marketing campaign to target people who book early**

+- Offer “Early Bird Discounts” for those who book 3-4 month in advance, preferably through online travel agencies, as it proved to be the strongest distribution channel.
+- Target families with 1 child, as they tend to book early and also encourage guests with no children to book earlier.
-Online “Early Bird Discounts”
+- Focus “Early Bird Discounts” on City Hotel.

-- Goal 2: Increase weekend bookings.
+**Goal 2: Increase weekend bookings**

-Online, romantic weekend for couples Shoulder season discounts
+- Offer special “Romantic Weekend” packages for couples in both hotels.
+- Offer special discounts for shoulder seasons to encourage weekend stays outside of peak season as well.

-- Goal 3: Develop promotions based on different booking distributions
+**Goal 3: Develop promotions based on different booking distributions**

-Online travel agencies, can increase direct bookings as well In terms of market segments and distribution channels, TA and TO have shown to be the strongest, followed by the direct channel with the hotel.
-In the last case, the use of this channel could be incentivized by means of a special offer.
+- Focus marketing campaign on online travel agencies, as most bookings are made through this channel.
+- Special offers for those who book directly, to promote the second most popular channel.

-- Goal 4: Prevent cancellations.
+**Goal 4: Prevent cancellations**

-The fact that a large portion of these reservations did not have a deposit indicates that customers are more inclined to cancel a reservation when they are not required to put down a deposit.
-The company should change the cancellation policy to make it a bit more restrictive.
-Additionally, it should conduct a brief survey of customers when they cancel a reservation to find out why they do so.

-we could send the customer an e-mail to confirm their booking.
-If they are not able confirm the booking would be deemed cancelled and the customer has to reserve a new booking.
-This would ensure a more vigilant booking method on part of the hotel and would also reduct the number of false bookings.

-Further recommendations
+- Revise cancellation policy to make it more restrictive; consider requiring deposit in certain cases.
+- Conduct survey among guests who cancelled a reservation get information on the reason.

+**Further recommendations**

-loyalty strategy could be created, especially for clients coming from Portugal, as they are the main clients for both hotels.
+- Special offers for guests from Portugal, as they are the main guests.

-Finally, the low occupancy of rooms by adults with children seems to indicate that none of the hotels has a family-friendly atmosphere.
-Consequently, it would be worth considering what services could be included to attract this type of client or whether, on the contrary, efforts should be focused on attracting couples and groups of adults to the hotel, offering more exclusive services.
+- Explore options to make the hotels attractive for guests from the Americas and Asia as well.
+- Improve breakfast offer to make it more attractive